-Department of Parks, Recreation, and Tourism Page 4 of 7 THE RECEIPTING Effective Date: July 1, 2023 Prince William County, Virginia Constant and a second s Subject: Volunteers in Parks Policy No: 13-EXC-XXX-1
+A THE WELLER COUNTY Dopartment of Darks Page 4 of 7 • Department of Parks, Recreation, and Tourism Prince William County, Virginia Subject: Volunteers in Parks Policy No: 13-EXC-XXX-1

 Although Volunteer Managers are responsible for the overall coordination of DPRT volunteer programs, they are not the only people who may directly supervise volunteers.
 Staff members who are directly responsible for the volunteers' work supervise those volunteers.